American Brass Quintet

-The American Brass Quintet begins with a suite of renaissance music.
-They find comfort in mourning with John Dowland’s exquisite lute piece Lachrimae Antiquae, reimagine the intricate canzonettas and madrigals of Thomas Morley, and cavort through William Brade’s delightful Canzon.
-The night then turns toward the new with Joan Tower’s pulsing Copperwave, premiered for the hundredth anniversary of Julliard, where the quintet has been in residence for three decades.
-Kenneth Fuchs’ second brass quintet, 2016’s American, sometimes feels like a wonderfully warped fanfare.
-The night ends with Eric Ewazen’s bubbly Colchester Fantasy, whose intoxicating movements are named for the wild times and characters of English pubs in what’s believed to be the oldest town in Britain.
+The Quintet begins with a suite of renaissance music.
+The musicians mourn with John Dowland’s exquisite lute piece Lachrimae Antiquae; they reimagine the intricate canzonettas and madrigals of Thomas Morley, and they cavort through William Brade’s delightful Canzon.
+The night then turns toward the new with Joan Tower’s pulsing Copperwave, premiered for the hundredth anniversary of the Juilliard School, where the quintet has been in residence for three decades.
+They move next to Kenneth Fuchs’ second brass quintet, 2016’s “American,” which sometimes feels like a wonderfully warped fanfare.
+The night ends with Eric Ewazen’s bubbly Colchester Fantasy, whose intoxicating movements are named for the high times and engaging characters of English pubs in what is believed to be the oldest town in Britain.

 Thomas Morley: Arise, Awake and I Go Before, My Darling